Summary

 Challenges in Embedded Software Testing

-Dependency on hardware
+1. Dependency on Hardware

 Given the limited access to hardware, hardware dependency is really one of the main difficulties encountered in embedded software testing.
 Simulators and Emulators may not accurately represent the device’s behavior or interaction and could give an incorrect sense or indication of the system performance and application’s usability.